radiocrafts/RIIM_SLIP_Example/docs/source/walkthrough.rst

 To get the example up and running without any modifications, you can follow this walkthorugh

 #.
-Set up the Linux Computer as described in the vendors documentation (for instance : `<https://www.raspberrypi.org/>`_
+Set up the Edge Computer as described in the vendors documentation (for instance : `<https://www.raspberrypi.org/>`_
 #.
 Open a terminal and navigate to the RIIM SLIP Example folder
 #.
 Execute the **./install.sh** script
    - This installs all required dependencies